malinky/credit-limit-app/README.md

-# Xero + AWS - CreditLimits Sample App
+# Xero + AWS - CreditLimits Sample App (deprecated)

+## OAuth1.0a deprecation
+* Early December 2019 - No new OAuth 1.0a apps created.
+* Mid December 2019 - OAuth 2.0 migration endpoint available to partner apps.
+* December 2020 - OAuth 1.0a no longer supported for existing integrations.

 ## How the sample app works